PublicSoftTools

 Thinking robots.txt provides security

 robots.txt is a courtesy document, not a security mechanism.
 Any bot can ignore it.
-Disallowing /secret-data/ keeps well-behaved crawlers away but does nothing to stop a scraper or attacker.
-Protect sensitive content with authentication, firewalls, or server-side access control — not a robots.txt directive.
+Protect sensitive content with authentication, firewalls, or server-side access control.
+Disallowing /secret-data/ keeps well-behaved crawlers away, but does nothing to stop a determined attacker or an ill-behaved scraper.

 Disallowing a URL prevents crawling but does not remove it from Google's index.
 Google can still show the URL in results if other pages link to it, even if it cannot crawl the page content.
-To de-index a page, add a noindex meta tag to the page HTML or use the X-Robots-Tag: noindex HTTP header.
+To de-index a page, add a noindex meta tag to the HTML, or use the X-Robots-Tag: noindex HTTP response header, or use Google Search Console's URL removal tool for immediate temporary removal.

 Build Your robots.txt Now